ChicoBitcoinJoe/community/notes.md

 ## Unsorted ##
 - submit comment not setting root_parent properly
+- One vote per comment not working occasionally
 - post scores not updating correctly in multiView and communityView?

 ## Critical ##
 - General